Code as Policies: Language Model Programs for Embodied Control: Acknowledgements

 \subsection{Mobile Robot}

-The mobile manipulation experiment is set up with a \href{https://everydayrobots.com/}{Everyday Robots} robot navigating and interacting with objects in a real world office kitchen.
+The mobile manipulation experiment is set up with robots from \href{https://everydayrobots.com/}{Everyday Robots} navigating and interacting with objects in a real world office kitchen.
 The robot has a mobile base and a 7DoF arm.
 For implementing the perception APIs, we mainly use the RGBD camera sensor on the robot.
 The robot is shown in Fig.~\ref{fig:edr}.

 \textbf{Prompts.} \begin{raggedright} \begin{itemize} \item \code{mobile_ui}: the high-level UI for parsing user commands and calling other functions\\ \link{https://code-as-policies.github.io/prompts/mobile_ui.txt} \item \code{parse_obj_name}: return names of objects from natural language descriptions\\ \link{https://code-as-policies.github.io/prompts/mobile_parse_obj_name.txt} \item \code{parse_position}: return a 2D position from natural language descriptions\\ \link{https://code-as-policies.github.io/prompts/mobile_parse_pos.txt} \item \code{transform_traj}: performs 2D transforms on a sequence of 2D points from natural language descriptions \\ \link{https://code-as-policies.github.io/prompts/mobile_transform_traj.txt} \item \code{function_generation}: define functions from comments\\ \link{https://code-as-policies.github.io/prompts/fgen_simple.txt} \end{itemize} \end{raggedright}